GoogleCloudPlatform/community/tutorials/appengine-pusher/index.md

 ## Deploying

-  - Deploy the application to the project
+  - Deploy the application to the project:
     ```
          mvn clean appengine:deploy